akale22/College-Compass/README.md

 College Compass was created with the purpose of providing students an opportunity to view and favorite specific colleges, and for colleges to view prospective students that are interested in them.

+## Demo ##
+[Click here](https://drive.google.com/file/d/1ZnINvUnYWv6FOxOVCZM0xstgnYlJAuCI/view?usp=share_link) for a link to a basic code walkthrough and a demo of the application

 ## Overview of code:

 ### db: